 Please do not hesitate to contribute or pledge if you wish to help advance Father Ed’s legacy.
 Contributions from companies, unions, health care groups, or law firms are warmly welcomed.

 Trustees of the Father Ed Fund welcome the opportunity to explore partnering with the largest multi-year donors to develop mutually beneficial internships which will advance the mission of the Labor Guild.

-Individuals are encouraged to contribute only as their means permit.
+Individuals are encouraged to contribute as their means permit.

-All donations are equally welcome and will be acknowledged as was Father Ed’s practice, alphabetically, in Labor Life.
+All donations are equally welcome and will be acknowledged in our quarterly newsletter Labor Life.

 to join the Guild and its diverse professional network starts at $35 a year.